Another Assault Weapon Registration!!! Franklin Armory Title 1 Update!

 What is the registration period for 'other firearms' in California?

-The official registration period for 'other firearms' legally possessed before September 1, 2020, in California opens on October 1, 2021, at 9 AM and closes on December 31, 2021.
-This is specifically for 'others' and not for other types of firearms like ARs from settlements.
+The registration period for 'other firearms' legally possessed in California before September 1, 2020, opened on October 1, 2021, and closed on December 31, 2021.
+This was specifically for firearms classified as 'others' under state law.

-What are the requirements for registering an 'other firearm' in California?
+What are the photo requirements for registering an 'other firearm' in California?

-To register an 'other firearm' in California, five photos are required: one showing total length with a tape measure, one of the barrel, one of the magazine, and photos of both the right and left sides of the receiver.
-This is part of the assault weapon registration process.
+To register an 'other firearm' in California, you must submit five photos: one showing the total length with a tape measure, one of the barrel, one of the magazine, and individual photos of the right and left sides of the receiver.

-What is the speaker's recommendation regarding registering 'other firearms' in California?
+What is the significance of SB 118 regarding 'other firearms' in California?

 More 2nd Amendment & Law Videos You Might Like